Uniform global stability of switched nonlinear systems in the Koopman operator framework: Introduction

 Switched systems are hybrid-type models encountered in applications where the dynamics abruptly jump from one behavior to another.
 They are typically described by a family of subsystems that alternate according to a given commutation law.
 Stability properties of switched systems have been the focus of intense research effort (see e.g. \cite{shorten2007stability} for a review).
 In this context, a natural question is whether a switched system with an equilibrium point is \emph{uniformly stable}, that is, stable for any commutation law.
 It turned out that the uniform stability problem is counter-intuitive and challenging.
 In the linear case, it is well-known that stable subsystems may induce an unstable switched system.
 However, uniform stability is guaranteed if the matrices associated with the subsystems are stable and commute pairwise \cite{narendra1994common}, a result which is extended in \cite{liberzon1999stability} to subsystems described by stable matrices generating a solvable Lie algebra.
 This latter result can be explained by the well-known equivalence between solvable Lie algebra of matrices and the existence of a common invariant flag for those matrices, which allows to construct a common Lyapunov function for the subsystems \cite{zagabe2021switched}.

 In the case of switched nonlinear systems, an open problem was posed in \cite{liberzon2004lie} on the relevance of Lie-algebraic conditions of vector fields for global uniform stability.
 Partial solutions have been proposed in this context.
 It was proven in \cite{mancilla2000condition} that uniform stability holds if the vector fields are individually stable and commute, in which case a common Lyapunov function can be constructed \cite{Shim2001CommonLF,vu2005common}.
 Uniform stability was also shown for a pair of vector fields generating a third-order nilpotent Lie algebra \cite{sharon2005third} and for particular $r$-order nilpotent Lie algebras \cite{margaliot2006lie}.
 However, no result has been obtained, which solely relies on the more general solvability property of Lie algebras of the subsystems vector fields.
+See \cite{liberzon2023commutation} for a historical review about this open problem.